rhysd/vim-grammarous/README.md

 - [unite.vim](https://github.com/Shougo/unite.vim) (optional)
 - [vim-operator-user](https://github.com/kana/vim-operator-user) (optional)

 ## Future

 - __Ignore specific regions__ : Enable to specify the region which vim-grammarous should not check.
 It is helpful for GFM's fenced code blocks.
-- __Check background__ : Run LanguageTool in background.
-It will not prevent user input but may make the response poor.
 - __Incremental grammarous check__ : Check only the sentences you input while starting from entering and leaving insert mode.

 ## Contribution